anna099/hegel/enlightenment/1-intro.md

 newphew and the *philosophe*, Enlightenment emerges---as all signs of development do in Hegel---as a third term.
 But where in Diderot's book does a third term appear?
 The dialogue, from beginning to end, is between only two characters.
-However, all of this 'claptrap' will have been forgotten, Hegel points out, if it were not gathered up into a whole by a 'third consciousness';
+And yet all of this 'claptrap' will have been forgotten, Hegel points out, if it were not gathered up into a whole by a 'third consciousness';
-in other words, if the speech (the 'scattered language') of the dialogue had not been into the universality of writing; in other words again, *if Diderot had not written it*.[^2] Over and above young Rameau and his friend, it is Diderot himself who is enlightened insofar as he is able to mediate the conversation he records and thereby render a general insight from it.
+in other words, if the speech (the 'scattered language') of the dialogue had not been collected in the universality of writing; in other words again, *if Diderot had not written it*.[^2] Over and above young Rameau and his friend, it is Diderot himself who is enlightened insofar as he is able to mediate the conversation he records and thereby render a general insight from it.
 It is presuambly for the same reasons that we attribute the ideas in the *Republic* to Plato and not to Socrates nor Glaucon.

 [Insert commentary on §539-40.]